gsunvecna/vipr_mat_peptide/vipr_mat_peptide_readme.txt

 Further direction

 Question:
-  With the current design/implementation of msa_annotate.pl script, it's relatively easy to add new species.
+  With the current design/implementation of vipr_mat_peptide.pl script, it's relatively easy to add new species.
 However, much time has been spent in checking if the refseq is valid, and if the refseq works with all genomes in the given species.
 Though some minor problem has been observed, such as GT3 of hepacivirus as compared with GT1, most refseqs are used as-is without much change.
 Is it necessary to do extensive checking going forward?
 Answer:
   There were quite a few problems found duing update for Coronaviridae (Version 1.1.4).
 So, at least for now, careful review is needed.